St. Bernard Parish Sheriff’s Office locates a body in the Mississippi River in Arabi

 According to a spokeswoman with the Harbor Police Department, the body was recovered around 6:30 p.m. after police received a call about a body in the water.

-WGNO reporter Jordan Lippincott reached out to NOPD to see if the body belonged to one of the missing girls who fell into the river in Algiers Point on Saturday, April 23.
+While the Coroner’s Office has not officially identified the body, family members told WGNO that it is the body of 14-year-old Brandy Wilson.

-Family members told WGNO that it is the body of 14-year-old Brandy Wilson.
-NOPD could not confirm.
+Wilson, along with her 8-year-old sister Ally Berry-Wilson and 15-year-old Kevin Poole, fell into the river near Algiers Point on Saturday, April 23.

-On Monday morning, the body of the missing 15-year-old, Kevin Poole was found near the Orleans Bywater area.
+On Monday morning, the body of 15-year-old Kevin Poole was recovered from the water near Crescent City Park in the New Orleans Bywater area.

 There are no other details at this time.